rferg/tandem-blog-posts/rails-mediator/article.md

 ## Domain events

-A [domain event](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation) is something that happened within an application domain (e.g., "post created") that we want other areas of the application to react to and perform some side effect.
+A [domain event](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation) is something that happened within an application domain (e.g., "post created") that we want other areas of the application to act upon, performing some side effect.
 This is a pattern associated with Domain-Driven Design, but it is still useful even if we are not strictly adhering to DDD.
 The idea is to make these events and side effects explicit by creating event and event handler classes, e.g., `PostCreated` and `PostCreatedHandler`.
 After the event occurs, the event class is instantiated and dispatched to something (e.g., a mediator) that can find the appropriate handler and pass the event to it.
 The handler then carries out the desired side effect, decoupled from the code that originally created the event.
-Note that all of this usually happens synchronously and within the same process and transaction, so that if any part of it fails, everything can be rolled back.
+All of this usually happens synchronously and within the same process and transaction, so that if any part of it fails, everything can be rolled back.

-This is in contrast to what is typically called an [integration event](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events), where the handler runs asynchronously after the original database transaction was committed; these are often transmitted over a message bus or queue to another process or completely separate application.
+This is in contrast to what is typically called an [integration event](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events), where the handler runs asynchronously after the original database transaction was committed.
+Integration events are often transmitted over some kind of message broker to another process or application.

 ### An example